apache/couchdb-documentation/src/replication/conflicts.rst

 filename), merge the two, and then finally push the merged version to the other side.

-Note also that the original file (version v1) has been lost by this point.
+Note also that the original file (version v1) has been lost at this point.
-So it's not going to be known from inspection alone which of v2a and v2b has the most up-to-date E-mail address for Bob, and which has the most up-to-date mobile number.
-Alice has to remember which she entered last.
+So it's not going to be known from inspection alone whether v2a or v2b has the most up-to-date E-mail address for Bob, or which version has the most up-to-date mobile number.
+Alice has to remember which one she entered last.

 Git
 ---